 We want our children to love learning and to see that it plays the most important part in their futures.
 The school is committed to engaging parents in partnerships and encourages parents to take an active role in supporting their child’s learning at home as well as in school.

 Our curriculum builds on pupils’ strengths, interests and experiences through our ‘Learning Challenge Curriculum’ and is designed to develop children’s confidence to learn and work both independently and collaboratively with others.
-Each term the curriculum focus is based on one key subject driver (Autumn - Geography, Spring - History, Summer - Science) for pupils in Y1-6.
-All the other foundation subjects and R.E are mapped into each term making meaningful conections between learning in different subjects.
+Skills, knowledge and concepts run through our curriculum from Foundation Stage 1 to Year 6.
+Each term the curriculum focus is based on one key subject driver (Autumn - Geography, Spring - History, Summer - Science).
+All the other foundation subjects and R.E are mapped into each term making meaningful connections between learning in different subjects.